The Discrete and Semi-continuous Fr\'echet Distance with Shortcuts via Approximate Distance Counting and Selection Techniques: Discussion

 \section{Discussion}

 The algorithms obtained for the discrete Fr\'echet distance with shortcuts, run in time significantly better than those for the Fr\'echet distance without shortcuts.
 It is thus an interesting open question whether similar improvements can be obtained for the continuous version of the Fr\'echet distance with shortcuts, where shortcuts are made only between vertices of the curves.
-This variant, that was considered by Driemel and Har-Peled~\cite{DH12}, may be easier than the NP-Hard variant that was considered by Driemel et al.~\cite{BDS13}.
+This variant, that was considered by \cite{DH12}, may be easier than the NP-Hard variant that was considered by \cite{BDS13}.
 We hope that the techniques that we have developed for the semi-continuous problem will be useful for tackling this harder problem.

+It remains an open question whether the algorithms for the discrete and semi-continuous variants can be further improved.
+Specifically, it is conceivable that the gap between the linear time decision procedures of the discrete and semi-continuous Fr\'echet distance with one-sided shortcuts and the corresponding optimization procedures can be further reduced.
+We conjecture that such an improvement is possible.

+In contrast, we are less optimistic concerning the (current approach to) the two-sided variant.
+The running time of the algorithm for the discrete two-sided variant is based on the running time bound of distance selection between points, where the output is a compact representation of the distances smaller than a specified threshold.
+A future improved solution of the distance selection problem can be expected to also yield an improvement of the algorithm for the discrete two-sided case.
+However, in view of similar known lower bounds for related problems (see, e.g.,~\cite{Eri95}), we doubt that the distance selection problem can be solved (significantly) more efficiently.

-Another topic for further research is to find additional applications of some of the ideas that appear in the optimization technique for the one-sided variant.
+Another topic for further research is to find additional applications of some of the ideas that appear in the optimization technique for the one-sided variants.